01 Jun 5 FAQs to Learn How Home Insulation Works in the Summer

 4. How can I get the most out of my home insulation during the summer?

-In general, insulating the key areas of your home creates a barrier that prevents heat from entering the house on a hot, humid day.
+In general, insulating the key areas of your home creates a barrier.
+This barrier prevents heat from entering your house on a hot, humid day.

 During the summer months, insulation has to work to reduce the transfer of heat from the roof into the attic spaces and down into the home itself.
 It is important to note that a proper and well-installed attic can reduce heat transfer by up to 25% or more, preventing the summer sun from baking it’s way all the way down to your living room.